mbabynames search ✿

 Raven Leigh

-Put "noble and strong" next to "meadow" and you get a name that feels considered.
+Put "dark bird" next to "meadow" and you get a name that feels considered.
 Raven Leigh works on paper and out loud.
 Leigh (1 syllable) provides a firm close after the longer Raven.

 Raven Grace

-Raven carries the meaning "noble and strong" while Grace brings "grace, elegance".
+Raven carries the meaning "dark bird" while Grace brings "grace, elegance".
 Said together, Raven Grace has both weight and warmth.
 Grace (1 syllable) provides a firm close after the longer Raven.

 Flowing and rhythmic